Catherine22/ClassLoader/README.md

 }
 ```

-We found that the only one different between them is optimizedDirectory.
+We found that optimizedDirectory is the only one difference between them.
-optimizedDirectory is a directory where optimizes dex files would be written, so while it's null in PathClassLoader, it associates original optimized dex file.
+optimizedDirectory is a directory where optimizes dex files would be written.
+While it's null in PathClassLoader, it associates original optimized dex file.
 And DexClassLoader could cache any optimize dex files you put in internal storage.

 That's why we can assign DexClassLoader to load the user-defined apk, dex and jar files.
+PathClassLoader, however, loads the installed Apk.

 Then let's see what ClassLoader does